this posting was originally written at http://kwiksher.com/blog/2013/10/09/marketing-basics/ in 2013

 4) P of Price:

 The secret here is to sell the value of your product.
-While price is simply the amount of money you spend to buy something, value is about the experience you have from the moment you see, acquire and use your product.
+While price is simply the amount of money you spend to buy something, the value is about the experience you have from the moment you see, acquire and use your product.
 Think about drinking coffee from a local shop and compare it against drinking coffee at Starbucks.
 When you buy local, you are paying only for the coffee.
-At Starbucks you are paying the coffee, the wi-fi and the cool environment.
+At Starbucks, you are paying the coffee, the wi-fi, and the cool environment.

 Fact is, people who shop by price only, will hardly understand the concept of value.
 Again, if you think the value of your product is just price related, go for it.
 However, the more value you create, best chances people will pay more for it and be happier with their purchase.
 What I am trying to say is, DO NOT set the price of your work for $0.99 just because “people prefer to pay less”.
 Do you have a great app (product), backed up by reviews and ratings (promotion), ready for sale at the major app stores (place), set the proper value of it (starting with the correct price).